sigp/lighthouse/book/src/api-lighthouse.md

 Obtains a `BeaconState` in SSZ bytes.
 Useful for obtaining a genesis state.

-The `state_id` parameter is identical to that used in the [Standard Eth Beacon Node API `beacon/state` routes](https://ethereum.github.io/beacon-APIs/#/Beacon/getStateRoot).
+The `state_id` parameter is identical to that used in the [Standard Beacon Node API `beacon/state` routes](https://ethereum.github.io/beacon-APIs/#/Beacon/getStateRoot).